DTJF/fbdoc/src/doc/5_Tables.md

 | \ref SecModSyntax  |         -          |        -       |        -        |        -       |         DEF       |
 | \ref SecModGeany   |         +          |       DEF      |        +        |        +       |          +        |

-Each run mode (line) has its default emitter (DEF) and some useful combinations (+).
-Some combinations are possible, but not useful (-).
+Additional options modify the behaviour of the run modi or specific emitters.
+The next table contains those operational options (columns).

-Additional options specify details on how to handle input and output (mode options) and how to generate the output (emitter options)
+specify details on how to handle input and output (mode options) and how to generate the output (emitter options).

 |  Run Mode          | \ref SecOptTree | \ref SecOptRecursiv | \ref SecOptPath || \ref SecOptEmitter || \ref SecOptDocom | \ref SecOptCStyle | \ref SecOptAsterix | Emitter            |
 | -----------------: | :-------------- | :------------------ | :-------------- || :----------------: || ---------------: | ----------------: | -----------------: | :----------------- |